VadikKorzh/AirlineAdvanced/README.md

-# AirlineAdvanced by Vadik Korzh
+# AirlineGenerics by Vadik Korzh